 The most commonly used tool for evaluating snowpack conditions is accomplished by digging a snow profile.
 A skier would chose a slope similar in pitch and aspect to the one he wants to lay tracks down, while a researcher investigates different slopes of different angles and aspects from one day to the next.
 Digging a snow profile involves shovelling out a pit of snow with smooth sided walls, which reveal the snowpack’s many layers as they have accumulated through the season with each snowfall.
 Examining the size, shape and consistency of the snowflakes that make up those layers provides information about how well – or how poorly – those layers have bonded to one another.

 Parks Canada's Avalanche Forecasters are in the field everyday through the winter season studying the snowpack.

 © Parks Canada

-In the Mountain National Parks, Mountain Safety Programs Specialists are out in the field just about every day of the winter, digging pits, conducting snow profiles and compiling Public Avalanche Bulletins.
+In the Mountain National Parks, Mountain Safety Programs Specialists are out in the field just about every day of the winter, digging pits, conducting snow profiles and compiling Public Avalanche Forecasts.
 Those bulletins describe the current conditions and provide a forecast predicting how the snowpack will likely react to the changes in weather, temperature and wind that are expected to occur over the upcoming few days.
 Very often, due to long periods of cold temperatures and little snowfall, the snowpack in the Rocky Mountains tends to be shallow and not particularly well-bonded.
 The snowpack in the Selkirk Mountains of Glacier and Mount Revelstoke National Parks is usually deeper and more consistent as a result of milder, more consistent temperatures and more frequent snowfalls.
 Still, even with the most advanced science, avalanche forecasting is often as much art as it is science.